daisybellelewis/CYPLAN255/README.md

 #### MODULE 1: FUNDAMENTALS OF PROGRAMMING

-- **Weds, Jan 19 Course Introduction** <br>
-  Overview of the course, expectations, prerequisites, learning objectives, assignments and projects.
+- **Weds, Jan 19 -- Course Introduction:** Overview of the course, expectations, prerequisites, learning objectives, assignments and projects.
   - Assignments
     - Install the Anaconda distribution of Python on your computer, and verify that it is working.
 Find your download [here](https://www.anaconda.com/products/individual).
     - Create a personal GitHub account using your Berkeley e-mail address.